If you have trouble with cockroaches, this page should be helpful.

 Like some other aerosol sprays, Bengal uses a flammable propellant.
 It's important that you extinguish any pilot lights or other ignition sources before applying it near those ignition sources.
 THIS is the MSDS for one of the Bengal roach sprays.

-The image below shows the tubing with a straw cut in half (you can do this if you don't have two straws).
-To cut the straw without damaging the ends, score the straw all around with a razor knife and snap it off.
+The image below shows the tubing with an extension tube cut in half (you can do this if you don't have two extension tubes).
+To cut the extension tube without damaging the ends, score the extension tube all around with a razor knife and snap it off.
 Cut as shown below, it fits under the cap for storage.
 It would probably be better to cut it so that a 1.5" piece would go back into the can's button/actuator.
 That would give you a bit more on the other end to work with.
 The hose used here is 1/16" ID fuel line hose made for lawn equipment.
 It was purchased at Lowes.
+For longer lengths of fuel line, ebay may be the best option.
+You can buy 25' of 1/16" fuel line for about $15 shipped.
+Don't buy the 'Tygon' type lines.
+They are expensive and there is no advantage of using them for this purpose.

 Boric Acid Powder: